Board of Directors

 Board Member

-Loida Guerrero was born and raised in Guatemala City and moved to the Seattle area upon receiving a scholarship to study engineering.
+Loida Guerrero was born and raised in Guatemala City and came to the U.S. upon receiving a scholarship from U.S.A.I.D.
+She has lived in the Seattle area for more than 20 years.
 She brings to the Board an extensive business acumen from her professional life at Boeing along with a thoughtful, clear and authentic voice.
 As a long-term GVH supporter, she has shined as a Board member since joining.
 Loida traveled with GVH to Guatemala in 2022.

 Gabriela Maki